 Head east into Talkin Tarn Country Park and you'll find a splendid tea room at the northern end of the lake.

 The woods are a fine place for a dog walk so you'll probably see other owners on your visit.
+The Stone Inn mentioned above is also dog friendly.

 Further Information and Other Local Ideas